![]() |

 The Southern Catalpa tree has been known to be used as a medicine with its bark being boiled to make a tea.
 Other past uses of the trees leaves, flowers, bark, and roots were as a treatment for snake bites,

-Parts of the Catalpa tree are edible, but not very tasty or don't have much flavor.
-The bark, the roots, and likely even the leaves are poisonous.The flowers aren't poisonous though and have a light sweet sweet taste to them.
-As for the bean pods, they are also edible but they do not taste all that great -- some say it's like eating cotton mixed with sawdust.
-So, you could eat parts of the tree, but it's not worth it for the taste.
+Parts of the Northern Catalpa tree are edible, but not very tasty or don't have much flavor.
+The bark, the roots, and the leaves are poisonous.The flowers aren't poisonous though and have a light sweet sweet taste to them, but they are not really worth picking.
+As for the bean pods, the catalpa beans are edible but they do not taste all that great -- some say it's like eating cotton mixed with sawdust.

 Catalpa Tree Facts, Uses and Planting Tips